jvalls1/usa-indicators/README.md

 For each section of data a profiling data process is executed and then based on the results <br>
 it is run a cleaning process.
 As a result of both process a buch of new datasets are generated.<br>

+## Air Quality

+* For every year [2000-2020]  there are 16 files each one for a kind of substance or measure.
+* The structure of these files are the same.
+* A field with two letters identifying the state are missing.
+For example '01' -> 'AL'.
+It can be generate easily in the next stage of the pipeline.
+No change to original data was made.
+* There are no measures for every county.
+States have at last one point of observation.

 ## Traffic Trends

 * Traffic_trends.ipnyb, is used for profiling and cleaning.
 The file